hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MapReduce-Essentials.md

 This section will give a deeper insight on the map-reduce pattern and help to understand the semantics behind the different map-reduce phases and how they are implemented in Hazelcast.

-In addition to this there is a a section which compared hadoop and the Hazelcast MapReduce implementation to help adopters with hadoop background to quickly get familiar with their new target.
+In addition to this there are hints in the sectionswhich compared hadoop and the Hazelcast MapReduce implementation to help adopters with hadoop background to quickly get familiar with their new target.

 ### The Map Reduce Workflow Example

 The following flowchart demonstrates a basic workflow of the already mentioned word-count example (distributed occurrences analysis).
-From left to right it iterates over all entries of a data structure (in this case an IMap), in the mapping phase it splits the sentence in single words and emits per word a key-value pair with the word as a key and 1 as the value.
+From left to right it iterates over all entries of a data structure (in this case an IMap).
+In the mapping phase it splits the sentence in single words and emits a key-value pair per word with the word as a key and 1 as the value.
 In the next phase values are collected (grouped) and transported to their corresponding reducers where they are eventually reduced to a single key-value pair with the value as the number of occurrences of the word.
 As the last step the different reducer results are grouped up to the